strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 27 Sep 2025 --

+- Restored remove item from appropriate cart functionality.
+Will continue to research and see if we can slimline carts with context.

+---

 -- 26 Sep 2025 --

 - Continuing investigation into functionality for altering cart.
-Appears we are getting jumbled with possibly too much context interaction jumbling components.
+Appears we are getting jumbled with possibly too much context interaction.
 Working on restoring functionality and then onto seeing if work can be streamlined.
 - If I recall correctly I believe the different context was created in order to prevent context for cart from wrapping entire application and unintentionally affect components shared between a customer and owner.
   More research needed.
-- Funtionality for adding items to carts, and updating quantities and totals restored.
+- Functionality for adding items to carts, and updating quantities and totals restored.

 ---